 This was actually the first book I bought on ice cream.
 Before any recipe books even!
 Why?
 Well, there’s loads of ice cream recipes on the internet.
-But not so much in depth stuff about how it works scientifically.
+But not much in depth stuff about how it works scientifically.

 And if you want to get serious about making ice cream.
 If you want to tweak your recipes with confidence.
 If you want to be able to fix problems.
 Then you need to understand at least a little bit about the science of ice cream.

 Chris Clarke's book is certainly not the only book on the science of ice cream.
 And it’s probably not the best.
 But it’s definitely the least expensive!

 Because for some reason the other books are really expensive.
 “Ice Cream” by Goff and Hartel is usually around $100.
 And “Tharp and Young on Ice Cream”, by (you guessed it) Tharp and Young is often over $200.

 I wasn’t prepared to pay that much when I was starting out, so as Chris Clarkes book was around $30, he got my money!

 I wanted something that was going to explain in pretty simple terms how all the ingredients came together to make ice cream.

 And this book does that pretty well.
 There’s no color on the pages.
 And there are more diagrams than photos.
 So it’s not an especially visually stimulating read.

 But Clarke is a genuine “ice cream scientist” and does a pretty good job of making a complicated subject “readable by 16-18 year olds”.